Mohsen Aminzadeh

 Mohsen Aminzadeh (محسن امینزاده, born 1957) is an Iranian reformist politician and former diplomat.
 Aminzadeh was a founding member of the largest reformist party, the Islamic Iran Participation Front.
 He served as the Deputy Foreign Minister during the 1997-2005 administration of the Iranian president Mohammad Khatami.

 Like many other senior reformist politicians, Aminzadeh was arrested in June 2009 for protesting the disputed re-election of president Ahmadinejad and convicted in 2010 of conspiring to "disturb security" and "spreading propaganda" against the Islamic Republic.

 Education

 Aminzadeh received a B.Sc. in Mining Engineering from Amirkabir University of Technology in 1982.

 He entered Shahid Beheshti University in late 1990 and studied for a Masters in Political Science.
 He also has PhD in Political Science from Tehran University.

 Political career

 In 1988, Aminzadeh was appointed the first head of a department dedicated to the press within the Ministry of Culture.
-He served as Deputy Foreign Minister from 1997–2005 under the reformist administration of Mohammad Khatami.
+He served as Deputy Foreign Minister from 1997 to 2005 under the reformist administration of Mohammad Khatami.